Market Efficient Portfolios in a Systemic Economy: Market Inefficiencies and Systemic Significance

 We refer to the vector $v$ as the \emph{systemic significance} of the $N$ banks, and discuss its properties and economic implications in Section~\ref{sec:systsign}.
-The vector $\nv{Q}v$, i.e., the initial allocation of assets within the banking sector weighted by their systemic significance, is a {\it network multiplier}: it describes how an initial price shock $Z$ is amplified through the network of balance sheet holdings due to the leverage targeting actions of the banks.
+The vector $\nv{Q}v$, i.e., the initial allocation of assets within the banking sector weighted by their systemic significance\footnote{\Red Systemic significances can be interpreted as weights on the initial allocation of assets.
+However, they are typically not probability weights, i.e., generally they do not add up to 1.}, is a {\it network multiplier}: it describes how {\Red deviations from fundamentals due to} an initial price shock $Z$ {\Red are} amplified through the network of balance sheet holdings due to the leverage targeting actions of the banks.

-{\bf Deviation from Efficiency}: We use the mean squared deviation criterion to quantify {\it ex-ante} these inefficiencies.
-We use the average of the squares of price deviation from fundamentals, i.e., we penalize equally positive and negative deviations of market prices from fundamental values.\\
+{\bf Deviation from Efficiency}: To quantify {ex-ante} these inefficiencies, we use the \emph{mean squared deviation} criterion We use the average of the squares of price deviation from fundamentals, i.e., we penalize equally positive and negative deviations of market prices from fundamental values.

 We use $\mu$ and ${\bf \Sigma}$ to denote, respectively, the expected value and covariance matrix of shocks, i.e., $\mathbb{E}[Z]=\mu=(\mu_1,\ldots,\mu_K)^\top$, and ${\rm Cov}[Z]=\nv \Sigma\in\bbr^{K\times K}$.
 Henceforth, we impose the following assumption on the distribution of asset shocks.